mjordan/islandora_workbench/README.md

 * `content_type` is the machine name of the Drupal node content type you are creating or updating.
 * `input_dir` is the full or relative path to the directory containing the files and metadata CSV file.
 * `input_csv` is the filename of the CSV metadata file, which must be in the directory named in '--input_dir'.
+* `output_csv` is the full or relative path to a CSV file with one record per node created by Workbench.
+See "The output CSV file" section below for more information.
 * `media_use_tid` is the term ID for the Media Use term you want to apply to the media.
 * `media_type` (singular) specifies whether the media being created in the 'create' or 'add_media' task is an `image`, `file`, `document`, `audio`, or `video` (or other media type that exists in the target Islandora).
 * `media_types` (plural) provides a mapping bewteen file extensions and media types.
 Note: either `media_type` or `media_types` is required.
 More detail provided in the "Setting Media Types" section below.